makersacademy/skeleton/README.md

 We use Bower to share our assets across the various Makers Academy websites.
 Instructions for updating Bower Styles can be found on the [Makers Academy Website repository README](http://github.com/makersacademy/website).

+This skeleton should use the latest version of `makers_styles` wherever possible.
+You can update the Makers Styles version in `bower.json`, and then run `bower install` to upgrade.

 You can override Bower Styles locally, inside the `/source/sass` directory.
+An `overrides.scss` has been provided for that use.

 # Segment.io tracking